xregistry/spec/core/spec.md

 #### `locations`

 The `locations` array contains the URLs to access the entity.
 In addition to the `url`, the `authoritative` attribute indicates whether the URL points to the registry that is authoritative for the entity.

 #### `externalids`

-The `externalids` array is optional.
+The `externalids` array is OPTIONAL.
 If the entity can also be identified by identifiers outside from xRegistry, they can be listed here.
 The `type` attribute describes the type of the external ID.

 ### Registry Entity